It was revealed in January that Korg’s Gadget iOS music production app was coming to the Mac, and now, after a slight delay, it's available to buy.

 On the downside, anyone hoping to pay an iOS-level price is going to be disappointed.
 The iPhone and iPad version can usually be had for less than £40, and is currently being sold at half price, but the Mac edition will set you back $199.
 This is an introductory price, too; the regular one is $299.

 However, this not inconsiderable outlay might make a bit more sense when you consider that, as well as operating standalone and offering what's described as a "seamless connection" to the iOS version - projects can be synced via the iCloud - Gadget for Mac also comes with the Gadget Plug-In Collection, which means that its devices can be used within your existing AU-, VST- or AAX-compatible DAW.

 Gadget for Mac also adds audio recording by way of the Zurich Gadget and a 16-pad drum Gadget known as Recife.
 The iOS version now has these as part of the version 3 update.

-Software versions of Korg’s M1 and ARP Odyssey synths are among the included Gadgets, and a Wavestation Gadget will be added in an update.
-The plugin compatibility means that Gadget for Mac can effectively be used in two different ways: as a standalone music production platform and a large library of synths and other devices.
+Software versions of Korg’s M1 and ARP Odyssey synths are among the other included Gadgets, and a Wavestation Gadget will be added in an update.
+The plugin compatibility means that Gadget for Mac can effectively be used in two different ways: as a standalone music production platform or a large library of synths and other devices.

 What’s more, Korg is keen to stress that this could be “an ideal choice as a second DAW”.
 There are a variety of export options, including Ableton Live project file export, which includes both audio and MIDI data.
-So, thanks to the plugin compatibility, Gadget sequences can be perfectly reproduced in Live.
+So, thanks to the plugin compatibility, Gadget sequences can be reproduced perfectly in Live.

 There's also support for the NKS standard, as well as Ableton Link, ReWire, Bluetooth MIDI and Allihoopa.